COSIMA/regional-mom6/README.md

 #### "*I'd like to be on the cutting edge of the development*?"

-Alternatively, we can install directly `regional-mom6` directly via Github using `pip`.
+Alternatively, we can install directly `regional-mom6` directly via GitHub using `pip`.
 First install `esmpy` as described above and then:

 ```bash